Rishabhjain2010/Kubernetes/kubernetes.md

 ## **Introduction to Kubernetes**

--Kubernetes also knows as K8s, is an open source continer orchestration system for automating deployement , scaling and management of containerized applications.
+-Kubernetes also knows as K8s, is an open source continer orchestration system for automating deployment , scaling and management of containerized applications.

 -It is a containerization , organization and management tool.